P5vc/fetch-apply/README.md

 - The `variables` file in the base directory is to be used for storing global variables.
 - The `variables` file in a class directory is to be used for storing variables that will only apply to systems that fit within that class.
 - The `variables` file in a host directory is to be used for storing variables that will only apply to that one, specific host.
-- The `variables` file found in a module directory is to be used for storing variables that will only apply to that one, specific module.
+- The `variables` file found in a module directory is to be used for storing variables that will only apply when that one, specific module is run.

 All applicable variables will be loaded, and be accessible for use within your code (without the need to "source" anything).
 That means that not only will you have access to the variables stored in the same directory as, say, a specific host, but you will also be able to reference that host's class's variables, as well as the global variables.

-In the case that two identical variables are declared, precedence is as follows (from winner to loser): modules -> hosts -> classes -> global
+In the case that two identical variables are declared, precedence is as follows (from winner to loser):

+`modules > hosts > classes > global`

 #### Classes